Flavia-etyang/Flavia-etyang1/satellite-vessel-intelligence/satellite-vessel-intelligence/README.md

 **Confidence**

-Confidence increases where the available evidence is clear, distinctive, independently corroborated, and free from significant conflicting indicators.
+Confidence increases where evidence is sufficiently clear, distinctive, independently corroborated, and internally consistent, while remaining appropriately constrained by unresolved uncertainty.

 > **Analytical principle: A hypothesis is never presented as an observed fact.**